Citation, DOI & article data

 Chest radiographs can be normal 2.
 Abnormalities, if present, are non-specific and include:

 - evidence of mitral valve obstruction

-- evidence of elevated left atrial pressure, e.g. pulmonary oedema
+- evidence of elevated left atrial pressure, e.g. pulmonary edema

-Myxomas, as is the case with other cardiac tumours, appear as intracardiac masses, most often in the left atrium and attached to the interatrial septum.
+Myxomas, as is the case with other cardiac tumors, appear as intracardiac masses, most often in the left atrium and attached to the interatrial septum.
 They are usually heterogeneously low attenuating (approximately two-thirds of cases 2,8).
-Due to repeated episodes of haemorrhage, dystrophic calcification is common 8.
+Due to repeated episodes of hemorrhage, dystrophic calcification is common 8.
 Calcification tends to be more common in right atrial myxoma 15.